 Hint for instagram users: it’s possible to link multiple social media feeds to an instagram page so that when you post to the app, it is also shared to all other social media platforms.

-Some chapters send out “Water Quality Alert” emails to community members who subscribe, putting important water quality data right in people’s inboxes.
+Some chapters send out “Water Quality Alert” emails to chapter and community members who subscribe, putting important water quality data right in people’s inboxes.
 By emailing community members directly, this provides an easy way for people to reply and ask questions.
+Many chapters also include local agency staff and elected officials on their email distribution list so they can keep track of their chapter's results and any trends that might develop indicating potential public health risks.

 For example, check out Stena from the South Sound Chapter.